dunstontc/learn-c/code/C/TCPL/src/md/long/01-a-tutorial-introduction.md

 By the way, there is a tendency to make everything in sight an `extern` variable because it appears to simplify communications; argument lists are short and variables are always there when you want them.
 But external variables are always there even when you don't want them.
 Relying too heavily on external variables is fraught with peril since it leads to programs whose data connections are not at all obvious-variables can be changed in unexpected and even inadvertent ways, and the program is hard to modify.
 The second version of the longest-line program is inferior to the first, partly for these reasons, and partly because it destroys the generality of two useful functions by wiring into them the names of the variables they manipulate.

 At this point we have covered what might be called the conventional core of C. With this handful of building blocks, it's possible to write useful programs of considerable size, and it would probably be a good idea if you paused long enough to do so.
-These exercises suggest programs of somewhat greater com- plexity than the ones earlier in this chapter.
+These exercises suggest programs of somewhat greater complexity than the ones earlier in this chapter.